-- 5.2.7.1 The lift car control buttons located inside the lift - (a) shall be placed at a height of between 900 mm and 1200 mm from the floor level; and - (b) may be placed vertically or horizontally or both vertically and horizontally. - (1) It is recommended that all lifts should be made accessible to persons with disabilities.
-Where different lifts are programmed to serve certain floors during ordinary or peak periods, the lift that is designated for wheelchair user should be programmed to serve all the floors. - (2) If there are two control panels inside the lift car, that is, one for the wheelchair user and the other which is mounted at eye level, the control buttons at eye level shall be provided with Braille and tactile markings.
+- 5.4.3.1 The lift control buttons located inside the lift: - (a) shall be placed at a height of between 900 mm and 1200 mm from the floor level; and - (b) may be placed vertically or horizontally or both vertically and horizontally.

+If there are two control panels inside the lift car, that is, one for the wheelchair user and the other which is mounted at eye level, the control buttons at eye level shall be provided with braille and tactile markings.